 Hamburg is Germany's second largest city (after Berlin) and home to 1.8 million people.
-Located in the north of the country, it features a large working harbor, interconnecting waterways, and hundreds of canals.
-Hamburg has more bridges than Amsterdam and Venice combined, all adding up a to a great city with lots of maritime charm.
+Located in the north of the country off the Elbe River and North Sea, it features a large working harbor, interconnecting waterways, and hundreds of canals.
+Hamburg has more bridges than Amsterdam and Venice combined, all adding up a to a bustling city with lots of maritime charm.

 Attractions in Hamburg